RDB2G-Bench: A Comprehensive Benchmark for Automatic Graph Modeling of Relational Databases: Introduction

 Careful RDB-to-graph modeling is crucial since the empirical effectiveness of graph-based approaches heavily depends on the choice of graph model.
 For example, our analysis of a graph-based approach~\cite{fey2023relational, robinson2024relbench} on the \avito dataset shows that modeling the rows of certain tables as edges (rather than nodes) and excluding some FK relations led to a downstream-task performance gain of up to 5\% compared to using a commonly-used fixed modeling rule~\cite{fey2023relational}, as illustrated in Figure~\ref{fig:introexample}.

 Despite the importance of intelligent RDB-to-graph modeling, research in this area remains in its early stages, with one main reason being the difficulty of evaluation.
 First, there are numerous possible graph models (see Figure~\ref{fig:datasetsummary}(a) for examples from real-world RDBs), making exhaustive comparisons extremely expensive.
-Moreover, evaluating even a single model is computationally costly, as it typically involves training graph neural networks (GNNs) on a large graph.
+Moreover, evaluating even a single graph model is computationally costly, as it typically involves training graph neural networks (GNNs) on a large graph.

-To facilitate research on intelligent RDB-to-graph modeling, we introduce \ourdata, the first RDB-to-graph modeling benchmark framework, with the following key contributions: \begin{itemize}[leftmargin=*] \item \textbf{Datasets.} \ourdata provides precomputed performance metrics (training, validation, and test performance and runtime over at least five trials) for \textbf{50k graph models} based on $5$ real-world RDBs and 12 predictive tasks.
-They enable researchers to evaluate their modeling methods without training GNNs on the resulting graph models. \item \textbf{Benchmarks.} We present the extensive benchmark results of 9 automatic RDB-to-graph modeling methods across 12 tasks.
-Thanks to our precomputed datasets, we were able to obtain the benchmark evaluation results over \textbf{600× faster} than on-the-fly evaluation, which requires repeated GNN training. \item \textbf{Observations.} Our analysis of the datasets and benchmark results identifies important factors that impact performance, providing practical insights for effective graph modeling.
+To facilitate research on intelligent RDB-to-graph modeling, we introduce \ourdata, the first RDB-to-graph modeling benchmark framework, with the following key contributions:

+\begin{itemize}[leftmargin=*] \item \textbf{Datasets.} \ourdata provides precomputed performance metrics (training, validation, and test performance and runtime over at least five trials) for \textbf{50k graph models} based on $5$ real-world RDBs and 12 predictive tasks.
+They enable researchers to evaluate their modeling methods without training GNNs on the resulting graph models. \item \textbf{Benchmarks.} We present the extensive benchmark results of 10 automatic RDB-to-graph modeling methods across 12 tasks.
+Thanks to our precomputed datasets, we were able to obtain the benchmark evaluation results about \textbf{380$\times$ faster} than on-the-fly evaluation with repeated GNN training. \item \textbf{Observations.} Our analysis of the datasets and benchmark results identifies important factors that impact performance, providing practical insights for effective graph modeling.

 \end{itemize}

 Our datasets and code are available at: \url{https://github.com/chlehdwon/RDB2G-Bench}.